fbpx ...

 35% of marketers use live video, up 20% year over year.

-32% of marketers intend to include Facebook Live into their approach to video marketing.
+32% of marketers intend to include Facebook Live in their approach to video marketing.

-Eighty percent of people prefer watching live videos from brands than reading their blogs.
+Eighty per cent of people prefer watching live videos from brands to reading their blogs.

 82% of viewers feel live streams are preferable to a brand's social media updates.